Corrin (surname): Isle of Man

 It has been claimed that Thorfinn was acting out a blood feud as Godred had played a part in instigating Óttar's murder; Godred is recorded in some sources as ruling Dublin for a short period after Óttar's death.
 The historian Gareth Williams has postulated a kinship link between the mother of Dubgall, Ragnhildis Olafsdottir, and the Óttar family which may also have affected Thorfinn's political inclinations.

 Records suggest that the Corrin family has been present on the Isle of Man for several centuries, particularly in the southern parishes, such as Arbory and Rushen.
 The name appears in early Manx church records, land registries, and legal documents, indicating a well-established presence.
-On the Isle of Man, the name's first appearance appeared in the Parish Registers as Makory sometime in 1290 A.D.
+On the Isle of Man, the name's first appearance appeared in the Parish Registers as Maktory sometime in 1290 A.D, when Duncan Maktory served as a Justice of the Isle of Man.
+He is recorded in a legal dispute where a resident, William De Twynham, accused Maktory and his son William of unlawfully seizing goods worth 50 marks.
 In 1293, a document concerning the "Outlawry of Donekan MacToryn" was presented to the Scottish lordships in a trial on Isle of Man.
 The outlawry was considered to be "an error" in judgment and was officially annulled from the Kingdom of Scotland on the 28th of June, 1293.
 This took place during the time when invasions were taken place between the kingdoms of Scotland and England.
+In 1408, Patrick McThoryngt was one of the 24 justices (presumed to be a major figure in the politics of the Isle of Man) who signed the declaration of the Bishop, Abbot, and Clergy against the claim of sir Stephen Lestrop though the name is not amongst those who sign the 1417 Indenture.

 According to the Manorial Rolls, the McCorryns arrived in Arbory in 1529.
 The early family seat was located in Malew in the vicinity of Rushen Abbey.
 This location was probably the source of the people called MacToryns before the name evolved later on pre-1400s.
 According to sources, the 'proto-Corrins' were most likely the McCorryns, McCoryns, and McCorrans in the 1500s onward.
 In Rushen, a clan was based there, and were known to have landownership in several parishes of the Isle of Man, particularly in Rushen, Arbory, and Malew.
 Early land records, church registries, and legal documents suggest that the McCorryns were well-established in these areas for centuries, with some family branches maintaining extensive land holdings: